cocos/cocos-docs/en/components/webview.md

 **Note**:

 - This component doesn't support load HTML file or execute Javascript.
-- If you don't use WebView related functions in your project, please ensure that the WebView module is removed from the **Project -> Project Settings -> Module Config** to improve the success rate of iOS reviews on the AppStore.
-If you really needs to use WebView (or the added third-party SDK comes with WebView), and therefore the iOS review fails on the AppStore, you can still try to appeal through email.
+- If you don't use WebView related features in your project, please ensure that the WebView module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
+If you really needs to use WebView (or the added third-party SDK comes with WebView), and therefore the game rejected by App Store, you can still try to appeal through email.

 ### Add a callback via script